Juane

 The juane is one of the main dishes of the cuisine of the Peruvian jungle and is widely consumed on June 24, the feast of St. John the Baptist (San Juan), hence the name.

 It is known that after the arrival of the Spanish people to Incan lands, missionaries popularized the biblical account of the beheading of St. John.
 This dish's name could therefore be, more specifically, a reference to the head of St. John.
+It possibly originated in the city of Moyobamba.

 The juane would have been a food usually made for travelers, as they could be stored for long periods without spoiling.

 Basic preparation

 The juane usually made on the basis of rice, meat, olives, hard-boiled egg, spices among others, which is wrapped with bijao (macaw-flower or heliconia) leaves and then put to boil for about an hour and a half.

 Rice can be substituted with cassava, chonta, the mixture of rice and cassava, beans, among other products.
 Before being wrapped in the leaves, the preparation is bathed with a mixture of beaten eggs to get the "pickup" (ligue in Spanish) of food and not fall off.
 The dish is accompanied by the customs of each region of the forest, as some people tend to accompany the tacacho, cassava, or simply boiled bananas.